mdjonayed6/icfl-football-management-system/server/readme.md

   ```javascript
     npm install
   ```
-  - Open `2 terminal` in vs code or in command prompt
+  - Open `2 terminal` in vs code or in the command prompt
   - Setup your Local MySQL server on Xammp with phpMyAdmin
     - Create a database
     - Create a table
   - `.env` open this file, and configure it
-  - Use the commad to run the server
+  - Use the command to run the server
   ```javascript
     npx tsc --w
   ```